Post

 \[\begin{align} p_{A,B\rightarrow B,B} = \sum_{x,y,z}\sum_{u,v,w} f(P_B - P_A) \times \frac{p_{x,A}\, p_{y,A}\,p_{z,A}\,p_{A,B}\,p_{u,B}\,p_{v,B}\,p_{w,B}}{p_A^3\,p_B^3} \end{align}\]

-where $f(P_B - P_A)$ is the probability of strategy adoption, and $p_{i,A}$ is the probability that the pair (i,A) have the strategy of A and the strategy of i given by the sum.
+where $f(P_B - P_A)$ is the probability of strategy adoption (normally the Fermi equation), and $p_{i,A}$ is the probability that the pair (i,A) have the strategy of A and the strategy of i given by the sum.
 With the sums, we consider all possible strategy pairs in all three directions of connections of each player interacting.

 In the end, we need two differential equations, that are given by